Josias Leslie Porter

-Josias Leslie Porter DD LLD (1823–1889) was an Irish Presbyterian minister, missionary and traveller, who became an academic administrator.
+Josias Leslie Porter (4 October 1823 – 16 March 1889) was an Irish Presbyterian minister, missionary and traveller, who became an academic administrator.
 He was Moderator of the Irish General Assembly in 1875.

 Early life

 Born on 4 October 1823, he was youngest son of William Porter of Carrowan, parish of Burt, County Donegal, a farmer, and Margaret, daughter of Andrew Leslie of Drumgowan in the same parish.
 After being educated privately, between 1835 and 1838, by Samuel Craig, presbyterian minister of Crossroads, County Londonderry, and then at a school in Derry, he matriculated in the University of Glasgow in 1839, with a view to entering the ministry of the Irish presbyterian church.
 He graduated B.A. in 1841, and M.A. in 1842.
-In November 1842 he went to the university of Edinburgh, where he studied theology under Thomas Chalmers, continuing also to the Divinity Hall of the Free Church of Scotland, again to study under Chalmers.
+In November 1842, he went to the university of Edinburgh, where he studied theology under Thomas Chalmers, continuing also to the Divinity Hall of the Free Church of Scotland, again to study under Chalmers.

 Minister and missionary

 Porter was licensed to preach by the presbytery of Derry on 20 November 1844.
 He was ordained on 25 February 1846, and until 1849 was minister of the presbyterian congregation of High Bridge, Newcastle-on-Tyne.
-He was then sent to Damascus as a missionary to the Jews by the board of missions of the Irish presbyterian church.
+He was then sent to Damascus as a missionary to the Jews by the board of missions of the Irish Presbyterian Church.
 He reached Syria in December 1849, and remained there for ten years.

 Later life

 In 1859, Porter returned home on furlough, and in July 1860 was appointed professor of biblical criticism in Assembly's College, Belfast, in succession to Robert Wilson.
-In 1864 he received the degrees of LL.D. from Glasgow and D.D. from Edinburgh.
+In 1864, he received the degrees of LL.D. from Glasgow and D.D. from Edinburgh.
 In 1867, on the death of Professor William Gibson, he became secretary of the college faculty at Belfast, and was an effective fundraiser.
 Porter, from the time of his appointment as professor, took a leading part in the work of the church courts, and in 1875 was elected Moderator of the General Assembly.
 During his tenure of the office he initiated a fund which provided manses for many congregations.

 In 1878, Porter was appointed by government one of the two assistant-commissioners of the newly established board of intermediate education for Ireland.
 He resigned his professorship, moved to Dublin, and helped to organise the new scheme.
-In 1879 he was nominated president of Queen's College, Belfast.
+In 1879, he was nominated president of Queen's College, Belfast.
 In virtue of his office he became a member of the senate of the newly created Royal University of Ireland, which in 1881 conferred on him the degree of D. Lit.

 Porter died at Belfast on 16 March 1889, and was buried in Balmoral Cemetery.